-Dave Mack, MPO Director Wausau Area MPO 210 River Drive, Wausau, WI 54403
+Laurie Miskimins Director, Wausau MPO 210 River Drive, Wausau, WI 54403

-Within 15 calendar days after receipt of the complaint, Dave Mack or his designee will meet with the complainant to discuss the complaint and the possible resolutions.
-Within 15 calendar days of the meeting, Dave Mack or his designee will respond in writing, and where appropriate, in a format accessible to the complainant, such as large print, Braille, or audio tape.
+Within 15 calendar days after receipt of the complaint, Laurie Miskimins or her designee will meet with the complainant to discuss the complaint and the possible resolutions.
+Within 15 calendar days of the meeting, Laurie Miskimins or her designee will respond in writing, and where appropriate, in a format accessible to the complainant, such as large print, Braille, or audio tape.
 The response will explain the position of the Wausau MPO and offer options for substantive resolution of the complaint.

-If the response by Dave Mack or his designee does not satisfactorily resolve the issue, the complainant and/or his/her designee may appeal the decision within 15 calendar days after receipt of the response to the Wisconsin Department of Transportation (WisDOT) ADA Coordinator or her designee.
+If the response by Laurie Miskimins or her designee does not satisfactorily resolve the issue, the complainant and/or his/her designee may appeal the decision within 15 calendar days after receipt of the response to the Wisconsin Department of Transportation (WisDOT) ADA Coordinator or her designee.

-Within 15 calendar days after receipt of the appeal, the WisDOT ADA Coordinator or her designee will meet with the complainant to discuss the complaint and possible resolutions.
-Within 15 calendar days after the meeting, the WisDOT ADA Coordinator or her designee will respond in writing, and, where appropriate, in a format accessible to the complainant, with a final resolution of the complaint.
+Within 15 calendar days after receipt of the appeal, the WisDOT ADA Coordinator or their designee will meet with the complainant to discuss the complaint and possible resolutions.
+Within 15 calendar days after the meeting, the WisDOT ADA Coordinator or their designee will respond in writing, and, where appropriate, in a format accessible to the complainant, with a final resolution of the complaint.

-All written complaints received by Dave Mack or his designee, appeals to the WisDOT ADA Coordinator or their designee, and responses from these two offices will be retained by the Wausau MPO for at least three years.
+All written complaints received by Laurie Miskimins or her designee, appeals to the WisDOT ADA Coordinator or their designee, and responses from these two offices will be retained by the Wausau MPO for at least three years.